jaredly/PudgePacket.github.io/_posts/2014-07-28-first-taste-of-rust.markdown

 We check for the existence of a letter from a subset of the known OBJ types and let stdout know we've found something.
 For the catch-all we return `()` which is essentially the equivalent of null.
 The catch for unknown characters `Some(x)` uses destructuring, bringing x into the scope of it's expression so that we can print the unknown value.

+I'm going to be continuing this project as well as getting my hands dirty with Rust so check back in a few weeks.

 And that's pretty much it!

 [A github link to the code is here](https://github.com/PudgePacket/Rusticle/tree/f851941d3853d08391fa6193af7e8db540367f71)